 The buildings on Abintra’s campus have been sited to preserve as much land as possible.
-The three buildings that we constructed are “green” buildings.
-A pond and woods on six acres were donated by a generous parent in 1997.
 Subsequent developments in West Nashville have made this area a haven for area wildlife.
 Living in concert with the environment is an intentional choice.

-On campus this means that we reduce, reuse, and recycle.
-From early childhood through middle school students compost and recycle.
+On campus we reduce, reuse, and recycle.
+From Lower School through Upper School, students compost and recycle.
 It is a daily practice, part of self-care and self-sufficiency.
 It is not only a part of our curriculum, it is the way we live with integrity in the world.